 Pope Francis has issued instructions to the bishops of the world about the Liturgy of the Mass seeking to restore unity in the Church through universal adherence to the Mass promulgated by Pope St Paul VI while allowing, subject to the permission of the local bishops, some use of the Mass Liturgy of Pope St Pius V (the Latin Mass promulgated after the Council of Trent.
 The Apostolic Letter with the new regulations and a brief extract from Pope Francis' letter explaining why he has issued them are published on this page (click) For the whole of the explanatory letter go to the website of the Holy See (click).
 It is long but a profitable read.

 Donations to our Parish Thank you most sincerely for your generous donations to our Parish.
-If you would like to help, please, write a cheque to R.C.
+Without them we would be in great difficulties.
+If you would like to help, please write a cheque to R.C.
 Parish of St Peter, Bromsgrove & post it to The Presbytery, 2A Charford Road, Bromsgrove B60 3LU or pop your cash or cheque donation through the Presbytery letterbox.

 Keep Safe & Keep In Touch If you are in contact with other Parishioners, please encourage them to keep in touch through the Parish Website www.stpetersbromsgrove.co.uk